kaylode/facemask-removal/README.md

-# Impainting the Masked Face using Gated Convolution (Pytorch)
+# Inpainting the Masked Face using Gated Convolution (Pytorch)

 ## Environments
 - Windows 10